Do you want to know how to create a membership site in WordPress?

 Then select Pricing Plans from under the Groups panel and click the Add to Menu button.
 Once your page appears in the menu, you can drag and drop it to organize it and click Save.

 That’s it!
-You’ve successfully made a memberships site in WordPress!
+You’ve successfully made a membership site in WordPress!

 How to Get Member Analytics